h2oai/wave/website/widgets/form/table.md

 ### With collapsed groups

 Groups are shown in a collapsed state by default.
 With the `collapsed` attribute you can change this behavior.
-You also can keep track of the collapsed states by registering a `'group_change'` [event](/docs/examples/table-events-group) (populated in `q.events`).
-This is useful when needing to refresh the table.
+You can also keep track of the collapsed states by registering a `'group_change'` [event](/docs/examples/table-events-group) (populated in `q.events`).
+This is useful when needing to refresh the table and persist collapsed states.

 ```py
 q.page['example'] = ui.form_card(box='1 1 3 4', items=[